HenryHXYao/-CarND-P4/writeup_report.md

 * **Final Model Architecture**

-The final model architecture (model.py lines 44-57) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 44-57) consisted of a convolution neural network with the following layers and layer sizes, total parameters = 2712951:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|